16-day Classic Namibia Safari (Self-drive)

 On the way: Looking out for wildlife on both sides of the road.

-When you're there: Enjoy and afternoon or evening game drive; birdwatching; scenic and photographic drives.Recommended Accommodation in Etosha National Park
+When you're there: Enjoy and afternoon or evening game drive; birdwatching; scenic and photographic drives.Standard Accommodation

 After breakfast head south towards your next lodge.
 Look out for Etosha's wildlife, though the animals are far more wary of vehicles in the western regions; self-drive safaris can stop at Pie Alberts Koppies and Outjo for a comfort break.